mesosphere/dcos-docs-site/pages/1.13/deploying-services/monitor-services/index.md

 navigationTitle:  Monitoring Services
 title: Monitoring Services
 menuWeight: 3
-excerpt: Monitoring deployed DC/OS services from the CLI and web interface
+excerpt: Monitoring deployed DC/OS services from the CLI and UI
 enterprise: false
 ---

-You can monitor deployed DC/OS services from the CLI and web interface.
+You can monitor deployed DC/OS services from the CLI and UI.

 # Monitoring Universe services